hopem8/HUM-331-Princeton.github.io/_posts/2021-02-15-ExploringFinalProjectIdeas!.md

 # Exploring Final Project Ideas!
 ## Finding a source
-Last week, when we were asked to explore the Princeton University Library digital archives,
+Last week, when our class explored the Princeton University Library digital archives,
 I was excited to see what Firestone's special collections had to offer.
 I decided to look at the
 [Western Americana Collection](/"https://dpul.princeton.edu/pudl0017"),
 since I knew I wanted a source that was written in English.
 If you scroll the collection, you'll undoubtedly notice the many photographs and newspaper